U.S. Route 169 in Kansas: Route description

 US-169 enters the state at Coffeyville as a four-lane road and is a four-lane highway for about 8.8 mi until the edge of the Coffeyville Industrial Park.
 A segment between Chanute and Iola is a freeway with fully controlled access with center concrete barrier, with two lanes in each direction.
 US-169 runs concurrently with US-59 and K-31 starting about 5 mi south of Garnett and diverges northeast again immediately south of Garnett.
 At Osawatomie the road becomes a full freeway and runs concurrently with K-7.
 In southern Johnson County US-169 becomes an expressway until its junction with Interstate 35 (I-35) in Olathe.

 From this point to the Missouri state line, US-169 alternates between freeways and surface streets.
 It follows I-35 to Shawnee Mission Parkway in Overland Park, then travels east to Rainbow Boulevard.
 US-169 then follows surface streets to its junction with I-70 near downtown Kansas City.
 US-169 and I-70 enter Missouri together just after crossing the Kansas River.

+Transit

+Jefferson Lines provides intercity bus service along the length of US-169 in Kansas serving Iola, Chanute and Coffeyville.